lupyuen/pinephone-nuttx/README.md

   -kernel ./nuttx
 ```

-Here's the NuttX Test Log for QEMU Arm64...
+Here's the NuttX Test Log for our Zig App on QEMU Arm64...

 ```text
 NuttShell (NSH) NuttX-11.0.0-RC2